 They were going from south to north west.

 So what road was the Zodiac describing from his vantage point, allowing him to view this directional movement of traffic.

-Knowing of the commotion to the west, logically the Zodiac should have accessed cover immediately to the east after entering the park, somewhere in the region shown below.
-Note now the line of sight available to the Zodiac to that portion of Arguello Boulevard we mentioned earlier, running northwest and we may just have as near an exact position of the Zodiac Killer on October 11th 1969 in the park, as we may ever have.
+Knowing of the commotion to the west, logically the Zodiac should have accessed cover immediately to the east after entering the park- somewhere in the region shown below.
+Notice the line of sight available to the Zodiac to that portion of Arguello Boulevard we mentioned earlier, running from south to northwest, thereby giving us an exact position of the Zodiac Killer on October 11th 1969 in the park, as we may likely ever have.

 It may well be the case that if the Zodiac didn't have a car waiting somewhere by the intersection of Jackson and Maple, for fear of vehicle identification, and if so, then his claim of entering the park that night, might well be true after all.

 After viewing the police to the west, including any scent dogs, he may have cut his losses.
 He couldn't head west, and he surely wouldn't have re-entered West Pacific Avenue or Jackson Street, so the sensible option available to him, was to head eastwards toward Cow Hollow or the Marina District.
 But bearing in mind he may have been covered in blood, is it possible he lived in a house backing onto the park or likely had his vehicle parked here, affording him a distinct separation from the Presidio Heights area.
 Or was the Zodiac Killer a liar as Chief of Inspectors Martin Lee contended, and the Zodiac Killer was never in the park at all.